Bakaiser/komlib/README.md

 or
 *  Borland C++ Builder
 or
-*  Any oner C/C++ Compiler for Windows, or Mac OSX, or Linux
+*  Any other C/C++ Compiler for Windows, or Mac OSX, or Linux